Quick Answer

 With construction workers at 3.7 times higher suicide risk than the national average, this is not optional.
 Train your first aiders in mental health awareness.
 Create an environment where someone can say "I'm struggling" without losing respect.
 Mates in Mind and the Lighthouse Construction Industry Charity offer free resources and training for employers of all sizes.

-The total cost of replacing a skilled tradesperson is typically between 50% and 200% of their annual salary.
-For someone earning £40,000, that is £20,000 to £80,000 when you factor in recruitment advertising, agency fees, training time, reduced productivity during onboarding, and the opportunity cost of unfilled work during the vacancy period.
+Between 50% and 200% of their annual salary once you add up recruitment advertising, agency fees, training time, reduced productivity during onboarding, and the opportunity cost of unfilled work during the vacancy period.
+For someone on £40,000, that is £20,000 to £80,000 out the door.